 - Step 2 - Identify when the crash is occurring

-- Step 3 - Possible issues that might cause Live to crash
+- Step 3 - Live crashes on launch

 Make sure Live is up to date.
 On Windows click Help → About Live.
 On Mac click Live → About Live.
 Compare Live's version number to the latest version available in your User Account:

-In order to turn on automatic updates open Preferences → Licenses Maintenance and verify that "Get Software Updates" is active.
+In order to turn on automatic updates open Preferences → Licenses Maintenance and verify that "Get Automatic Updates" is active.
 You can also manually download the latest version in your Ableton User Account.

-Important: Also make sure that the following third-party software and drivers are completely up to date:
+Important: Also make sure that the following are completely up to date:

 - Operating System